|

-Are You Living With
+Are You Living With Lactose Intolerance?

-For these ethnic groups, living with lactose intolerance can be somewhat of a challenge.
+Americans are the most likely ethic groups to develop lactose intolerance.
+For these ethnic groups, a life with lactose intolerance can be somewhat of a challenge.

 Research into ethnic groups most likely to be affected by a lactase deficiency has revealed that over 70% of African Americans and Native Americans and 90% of Asians are living with lactose intolerance.

-I suffer from lactose intolerance.
-So believe me when I say that living with lactose intolerance can be challeging.
+So believe me when I say that living with lactose intolerance can be challenging.
 At one point, I eliminated dairy products from my diet.
-A very hugh mistake.
+A very big mistake.

 Are you one of the millions of people who have totally eliminated dairy products from your diet?
 If so read on, you'll be surprised to know that you may have taken much too drastic measures.